Become an Effective Team Building Facilitator

 - Teaching in Workshops

-In this article, we will discuss the first facilitator trait: – designing team building workshops.
-We will present an overview of the 12 Step How to Design a Right-Minded Team Building Workshop.
-This approach creates what we will define as a real-world, team building workshop.
+Here we will present an overview of the 12 Step Design Process.
+This approach creates what we will define as a real-world, team-building workshop.

 The other two facilitator traits – (facilitating in the workshop and teaching), are also essential, but we will discuss them in other articles and training classes.